pixelgrade/guides/components/index.md

 The need arose from the fact that, as we've started to increase our theme portfolio, the effort needed to maintain them naturally increased.
 This **wasn't going to be sustainable** in the long term.

-A second nagging, recurring issue is the fact that often we've fixed a bug in one theme only to fail to fix it in all the other similar themes.
+A second, nagging, recurring issue is the fact that often we've fixed a bug in one theme only to fail to fix it in all the other similar themes.
 Improvements followed the same logic.
 This lead to **frustrations among us and among our customers**.

-Thirdly, certain patterns began to firmly take shape.
+Thirdly, **certain patterns** began to firmly take shape.
 Some areas of similar themes began to have the same logic and behaviour (both due to widely used web patterns, but also to make it easy for customers to transition between our themes).
 We should be able to **reuse and improve these areas in one fell sweep**.

 So, something needed to change.
 We needed to be able to have the flexibility of implementing whatever design was presented in front of us, but at the same time **share as much code as possible between as many themes**.

-The obvious danger in such an undertaking is "bending" the design to certain predefined blocks, and in no time have our portfolio lose it's diversity and appeal.
-We won't allow for that.
+The obvious danger in such an undertaking is "bending" the design to certain predefined blocks, and, in no time, have our portfolio lose it's diversity and appeal. **We won't allow for that.**

 ## Is Everything a Component?